-This exhibition will feature distinctive rugs and blankets of the Southwest United States.
-We will see a range of textiles created by Diné women, with geometric designs and patterns, all from Mingei International Museum's permanent collection.
+This exhibition features distinctive rugs and blankets of the Southwest United States.
+A range of textiles are exhibited, created by Diné women, with geometric designs and patterns, all from Mingei's permanent collection.

 Recycled and Embroidered Textiles of Bengal

 Featuring approximately 40 kantha (decorative stitched quilting made from recycled sari) from the Museum's permanent collection.